Grey's Anatomy: Casting

-The 6 original actors' contracts expired after season 8, but in May 2012, Pompeo, Oh, Chambers, Wilson, Pickens Jr. and Dempsey renewed their contracts with the show for another 2 years.
+The six original actors' contracts expired after Season 8, but in May 2012, Pompeo, Oh, Chambers, Wilson, Pickens Jr. and Dempsey renewed their contracts with the show for another two years.
 At the conclusion of season 8, Leigh's character Lexie Grey departed from the show at Leigh's request, and with Rhimes's agreement.
-Raver's character Teddy Altman was also written out of the show during the season 8 finale.
+Raver's character Teddy Altman was also written out of the show during the Season 8 finale.
 Rhimes said that Raver had been offered a contract renewal, but declined.

-In July 2012, Dane (Sloan) confirmed that he was departing the show to pursue other projects; he made his final appearances in the first 2 episodes of season 9.
+In July 2012, Dane (Sloan) confirmed that he was departing the show to pursue other projects; he made his final appearances in the first two episodes of Season 9.
 With the start of season 10, Camilla Luddington, Gaius Charles, Jerrika Hinton and Tessa Ferrer were introduced to the show as series regulars.
 They were first introduced to the show in season 9 as the new interns.
-On August 13, 2013, Oh (Cristina) announced that the show's tenth season would be her final one.
-In March 2014, it was announced that Isaiah Washington, who portrayed Preston Burke in the first 3 seasons of the show, would make a guest appearance to coincide with the departure of series regular Sandra Oh, his former on-screen love-interest.
-Neither Charles's nor Ferrer's contracts were renewed for season 11.
+On August 13, 2013, Oh (Cristina) announced that the show's tenth season would be her final one because she had decided to pursue more diverse career opportunities.
+In March 2014, it was announced that Isaiah Washington, who portrayed Preston Burke in the first three seasons of the show, would make a guest appearance to coincide with the departure of series regular Sandra Oh, his former on-screen love-interest.
+Neither Charles's nor Ferrer's contracts were renewed for Season 11.

 On May 2, 2014, it was announced that, in addition to Pompeo and Dempsey, all the original remaining cast members—apart from Oh—signed 2-year deals, extending their contracts through seasons 11 and 12.
-Despite joining the series in season 2, Sara Ramirez was on the same negotiation schedule as the season 1 cast and also signed a new 2-year deal.
+Despite joining the series in season 2, Sara Ramirez was on the same negotiation schedule as the season 1 cast and also signed a new two-year deal.
 On April 23, 2015, Dempsey departed the show during the show's 11th season, despite the fact that he still had a year left in his contract.
-On the night of the season 12 finale, May 19, 2016, Sara Ramirez announced that they would be leaving the show following the decision to not renew their contract.
+Dempsey decided to leave because the show was too time-consuming.
+He wanted to spend more time with his family, so in season 11 his character died.
+In the show he was brain dead from a car accident and then his wife decided to pull the plug on him.
+On the night of the Season 12 finale, May 19, 2016, Sara Ramirez announced that they would be leaving the show following the decision not to renew their contract.